timoleo23/Teams-PhoneNumbersManager/README.md

     <img src="./Media/High-Level-Design.png" alt="Solution high Level Design" width="600"/>
 </p>

-1. Users (central and local admins) access the application directly from Microsoft Teams - They are all members of an Office 365 Group with Central admins being the owners of the team and Local admin are members. **Only Central admin can manage Local admin permissions**.
+1. Users (central and local admins) access the application directly from Microsoft Teams - They are all members of an Office 365 Group with Central admins being the owners of the team and Local (aka delegated) admins are members. **Only Central admin can manage Local admin permissions**.
 2. The user-interface is provided by a Power Apps. **The Power Apps is only accessbile to the members of the O365 Group**.
-3. Local app settings are stored in a SharePoint List - This list is only accessible to Central admins for right access - For each local admin, a list of country codes for delegated permissions is set (e.g. "US" / "FR" / "UK") - A Local admin can only manage users that have the "Usage Location" in Azure AD set to the their delegated country codes and can only manage telephone numbers with a matching "CityCode".
+3. Local app settings are stored in a SharePoint List - This list is only accessible to Central admins - For each local admin, a list of country codes for delegated permissions is set (e.g. "US" / "FR" / "UK") - A Local admin can only manage users that have the "Usage Location" in Azure AD set to the their delegated country codes and can only manage telephone numbers with a matching "CityCode".
 4. Actions validated on the Power Apps trigger a Power Automate flow - The role of the flow (one per API) is to **secure and log** all queries sent to the Teams Admin Center API's.
 5. Azure KeyVault is used to securely store the secret and credentials required by the solution.
 With this design, secrets & credentials management of the "service account" and of the "service principal" can be delegated to a third party that is not an admin of the Team Telephony solution.
 6. Power Automate calls the Azure Function API providing the appropriate credentials.